felwal/felwal.github.io/content/projects/spotify-librarian.md

     {{< figure src="/images/librarian-process-playlist.png" >}}
 {{< /figrow >}}

-I wanted the feeding to be more unique and playful than a simple button.
-Here's an early exploration:
+Individually I started by exploring the feeding mechanism – I wanted it to be more unique and playful than a simple button:

 ![](/images/librarian-sketch.jpg)